JamesABaker/jamesabaker.github.io/_posts/2019-02-08-AbrahamFlexner1939.md

 ![Snapshot of the what biology is not](/images/Flexner1939.png)

-Nicola Davis of the Guardian opens her interview of Robbert Dijkraaf with <a href="https://soundcloud.com/guardianscienceweekly/cross-section-robbert">an antiquated recording from a Johns Hopkins review</a>.
+Nicola Davis of the Guardian opens her interview of Robbert Dijkraaf with [an antiquated recording from a Johns Hopkins review](https://soundcloud.com/guardianscienceweekly/cross-section-robbert).
 The voice we hear describes a thought-provoking anecdote.

 > I was showing a friend of mine through one of the laboratories at Johns Hopkins University, where he was talking with a research scientist.